MathandPhysicsStuff/Project-Euler/README.md

 My goal is to solve the first 100 problems in various programming languages.
 Includeing but no limited to:

-- pecil and paper (only possible for most problems)
+- pecil and paper (only possible for some of the problems)
 - x86-64 assembly
 - c
 - python